UniMedVL: Unifying Medical Multimodal Understanding and Generation through Observation-Knowledge-Analysis: Appendix

 \subsubsection{Expert Review Framework Overview}

 Our expert review validation system is designed around a seven-dimensional medical evaluation framework that assesses medical AI performance.

 Our evaluation framework encompasses seven dimensions that assess the synthetic quality of medical image captions.
-The framework begins with \textbf{Modality Match (0-1)}, which measures consistency between images and declared medical imaging modalities, followed by \textbf{Factual Accuracy (0-5)} that evaluates the precision of anatomical structure and pathological finding descriptions. \textbf{Information Completeness (0-5)} assesses coverage of diagnostically relevant key information, while \textbf{Position/Quantity Accuracy (0-5)} measures precision in anatomical localization and quantitative assessments.
-The framework also incorporates \textbf{Professionalism (0-5)} to evaluate adherence to medical reporting standards, \textbf{Planning Coherence (0-5)} to assess systematic thinking and logical organization quality, and finally \textbf{Clinical Reasoning (Turing Test) (0-5)} to measure approximation to human expert-level performance.
+All dimensions are scored on a 0 to 5 scale, except Modality Match which uses a binary 0 to 1 scale.
+The framework begins with \textbf{Modality Match}, which measures consistency between images and declared medical imaging modalities, followed by \textbf{Factual Accuracy} that evaluates the precision of anatomical structure and pathological finding descriptions. \textbf{Information Completeness} assesses coverage of diagnostically relevant key information, while \textbf{Position/Quantity Accuracy} measures precision in anatomical localization and quantitative assessments.
+The framework also incorporates \textbf{Professionalism} to evaluate adherence to medical reporting standards, \textbf{Planning Coherence} to assess systematic thinking and logical organization quality, and finally \textbf{Clinical Reasoning}, a Turing-test style judgment, to measure approximation to human expert-level performance.